jbauers/wired-vpn/README.md

 ### Backend

+Small <b>Golang</b> program with the following packages:

+- github.com/go-redis/redis
+- golang.zx2c4.com/wireguard/wgctrl

-The backend is a small Go program.
-If it receives a message on a specific Redis channel, it checks whether a user exists in Redis.
-If not, it generates the WireGuard keys and adds them to Redis.
+If the backend receives a Redis message on a specific channel, it checks whether a user exists.
+If not, it generates the WireGuard keys, adds them to Redis, and updates the WireGuard interface.
 It then pings Openresty that the work is done.
 Key rotation is taken care of using Redis `EXPIRE`.

 # TODO

-No interface is currently configured, no peers are added.
-This is the basic Pub/Sub for the frontend and backend.

-- Bringing up the WireGuard server
+- Cleaning up, documentation
-- Adding firewall rules
+- Firewall rules
-- Updating server configurations on changes
-- Lots more...
+- DNS, AllowedIPs client-side